ehughes/FIT2017_LPC54628/README.md

 # FIT2017_LPC54628

-This repository contains LPC54628 examples used at FIT2017
+This repository contains LPC54628 examples used at FIT2017.
+These examples can be compiled with MCUXpresso 10.0.2.
+The MCU SDK is baked into the project.
+These examples do not use the power library modifications to run at 220MHz.
+These projects run at 180MHz and should also run on the LPCXpresso54608.

 Examples: